trevorcohn/mantis/README.md

     cmake .. -DEIGEN3_INCLUDE_DIR=eigen
     make -j 2

+MKL support.
+If you have Intel's MKL library installed on your machine, you can speed up the computation on the CPU by:

+    cmake .. -DEIGEN3_INCLUDE_DIR=EIGEN -DMKL=TRUE -DMKL_ROOT=MKL

-substituting in a different path to eigen if you have placed in a different directory.
+substituting in different paths to EIGEN and MKL if you have placed them in different directories.

 This will build the two binaries